 Throw in a candy store for that old-fashioned effect, and make the place fun for everyone.

 The ice cream parlour concept was based on the New York City parlours of old; the rest came from Bob Farrell’s upbringing in New York, with delicatessens and corner candy stores.
-Apparently it worked - people came in droves.
+Apparently, it worked - people came in droves.

 Bob Farrell recollected the first day in his book: "We ran out of ice cream and bananas.
-We bought all the hamburger the store above us could grind.
+We bought all the hamburgers the store above us could grind.
 We cleaned out every hamburger bun, head of lettuce and tomato we could get from area stores."

 In 1970 a new retail growth industry had just begun to boom - the enclosed shopping center.
 From Farrell’s standpoint, this was a perfect vehicle for growth - a captive market of mall shoppers, less up-front capital costs to construct a parlour, and all exterior maintenance was handled by the shopping mall in exchange for a nominally higher rent.
 It was a win-win situation for Farrell’s.
 A lease agreement was signed for Woodfield Mall.